 9 most pet-friendly airlines in America

 Flying by yourself can be a stressful experience for some people.
-And many people think that when you add a pet to the mix, it can lead to even more headaches!
-It’s why many individuals may opt for traveling on a train with their pet instead of flying.
+Many people think that when you add a pet to the mix, it can lead to even more headaches!
+It’s why lots of travelers may opt for traveling on a train with their pet instead of flying.

-But flying with your pet doesn’t have to be difficult, and there are plenty of airlines that go out of their way to make it a quick, easy process!
-Here’s what you can do to cut out any headaches or surprises when flying with your pet, and some of the best airlines to choose from.
+But flying with your pet doesn’t have to be difficult, and there are plenty of airlines that go out of their way to make it a quick, easy process.
+Let’s look at what you can do to cut out any headaches or surprises when flying with your pet, and some of the best airlines to choose from.
 You can even get pet fees reimbursed if you have the right travel credit card!

 Most pet-friendly U.S. airlines